 File export and data integration

 Once the images have been annotated, the data should be exported to a file format compatible with machine learning systems.
+Exporting datasets in COCO format ensures compatibility with popular deep learning frameworks and makes it easy to train neural networks directly on the annotated data.
+This format allows for training a neural network directly on the annotated dataset, streamlining the workflow for deep learning applications.
 It is also possible to export annotated photos in various formats for smooth integration into pipelines model training.

 For example, you can customize an annotated image or photo by adjusting the brightness and contrast to better highlight the annotations before exporting.
 This step may involve data transformations, cleaning, or standardization to ensure smooth integration into pipelines model training.